-Additional BMI limitations
+Additional problems with BMI

 So why do doctors and other healthcare providers still use BMI?
 Well, it’s widely considered to be an “inexpensive”, “quick” and “easy” tool to “asses modifiable risk factors”.
 And it’s been used for such a long time that it’s still believed to be the best tool for this we’ve got so far.
 As we’ve just learned, it’s not that simple.
 In this next section, I’ll discuss two other problems with BMI that continue to perpetuate weight stigma and anti-fat bias: the “fat=disease” paradigm and the existence of metabolic health in individuals in larger bodies.

 To me, the biggest of all problems with BMI is that is assumes that “fat=bad”.
 To start off with, I highly recommend that you check out this video on size diversity to get a feel of why a weight and fat-centric approach to health is based on false assumptions and can do more harm than good.

 Another major complication that arises with over relying on BMI as a health marker is that this number alone can also affect your healthcare.
 For example, your doctor may feel obligated to give you (sometimes unnecessary) additional health screenings, prescribe certain drugs, and require additional follow-up appointments due to a high BMI number.
 Therefore, your BMI may be unfairly tied to your healthcare costs in the case that you are otherwise metabolically healthy.
 Within marginalized and low income populations, this can be especially detrimental.